Solar eclipse of August 21, 2017

-The solar eclipse of August 21, 2017, dubbed the "Great American Eclipse" by some media, was a total solar eclipse visible within a band that spanned the contiguous United States from the Pacific to the Atlantic coasts.
+A total solar eclipse, dubbed the "Great American Eclipse" by some media, occurred on Monday, August 21, 2017.
+It was visible within a band that spanned the contiguous United States from the Pacific to the Atlantic coasts.
 It was also visible as a partial solar eclipse from as far north as Nunavut in northern Canada to as far south as northern South America.
 In northwestern Europe and Africa, it was partially visible in the late evening.
 In northeastern Asia, it was partially visible at sunrise.

-Prior to this event, no solar eclipse had been visible across the entirety of the United States since June 8, 1918; not since the February 1979 eclipse had a total eclipse been visible from anywhere in the mainland United States.
+Prior to this event, no solar eclipse had been visible across the entirety of the United States since June 8, 1918; not since the February 1979 eclipse had a total eclipse been visible from anywhere in the contiguous United States.
 The path of totality touched 14 states, and the rest of the U.S. had a partial eclipse.
 The area of the path of totality was about 16 percent of the area of the United States, with most of this area over the ocean, not land.
 The event's shadow began to cover land on the Oregon coast as a partial eclipse at 4:05 p.m.
 UTC (9:05 a.m.
 PDT), with the total eclipse beginning there at 5:16 p.m.
 UTC (10:16 a.m.
 PDT); the total eclipse's land coverage ended along the South Carolina coast at about 6:44 p.m.
 UTC (2:44 p.m.
 EDT).
 Visibility as a partial eclipse in Honolulu, Hawaii began with sunrise at 4:20 p.m.
 UTC (6:20 a.m.
 HST) and ended by 5:25 p.m.
 UTC (7:25 a.m.
 HST).